Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Introduction

 When $S$ is the projective plane $\mathbb{P}^2$ and $\ch=(1,0,-n)$, the moduli space $M$ is the Hilbert scheme $\mathbb{P}^{2[n]}$ of $n$-points over $\mathbb{P}^2$.
-Arcara, Bertram, Coskun and Huizenga~\cite{ABCH13} found a precise relation between Bridgeland walls inside $\Stab(\mathbb{P}^2)$ with respect to the $(1,0,-n)$ and Mori walls inside the $\overline{\mathrm{Eff}}({\mathbb{P}^{2[n]}})$, see Corollary~\ref{cor-ABCH}.
-Bertram and Coskun generalized the speculation to other rational surfaces \cite{BC13}.
-Bayer and Macr\`i \cite{BM14a, BM14b} linked the two point-views by establishing a line bundle theory on Bridgeland moduli spaces.
+Arcara, Bertram, Coskun, and Huizenga~\cite{ABCH13} found a precise relation between Bridgeland walls inside $\Stab(\mathbb{P}^2)$ with respect to $(1,0,-n)$ and Mori walls inside $\overline{\mathrm{Eff}}({\mathbb{P}^{2[n]}})$ (see Corollary~\ref{cor-ABCH}).
+Bertram and Coskun \cite{BC13} generalized the speculation to other rational surfaces.
+Bayer and Macr\`i \cite{BM14a, BM14b} linked the two viewpoints by establishing a line bundle theory on Bridgeland moduli spaces.
 Let $\sigma=\sigma_{\omega,\beta}$ be the stability condition constructed by Arcara and Bertram \cite{AB13}, which depends on an ample line bundle $\omega$ and another line bundle $\beta$ over $S$.
 Assume that $\sigma$ is in a chamber $\mathtt{C}$.
-Bayer and Macr\`i constructed a map by sending $\sigma$ to a nef line bundle $\ell_{\sigma}$ on $M_\sigma(\ch)$, which is called the local Bayer-Macr\`i map.
+Bayer and Macr\`i constructed a map by sending $\sigma$ to a nef line bundle $\ell_{\sigma}$ on $M_\sigma(\ch)$, which is called the local Bayer--Macr\`i map.
 The line bundle $\ell_{\sigma}$ only depends on the chamber $\mathtt{C}$.
-If $S$ is a K3 surface and $\ch$ is primitive, they then constructed a global Bayer-Macr\`i map (by gluing the local Bayer-Macr\`i maps, see Definition~\ref{def-global-BM-map}),
+When $S$ is a K3 surface and $\ch$ is primitive, they constructed a global Bayer--Macr\`i map (by gluing the local Bayer--Macr\`i maps; see Definition~\ref{def-global-BM-map}),

 sending a stability condition $\sigma$ to a line bundle $\ell_\sigma$ on $M$.
-The existence of the global Bayer-Macr\`i map is also known for the projective plane $\mathbb{P}^2$ with primitive Chern character $\ch$ by Li and Zhao \cite{LZ16}.
+The existence of the global Bayer--Macr\`i map is also known for the projective plane $\mathbb{P}^2$ with primitive Chern character $\ch$ by Li and Zhao \cite{LZ16}.